jeremylightsmith/vscode-elixir-refactoring/README.md

-# exit README
+# vscode-elixir-exacto-knife README

-This is the README for your extension "exit".
+This is the README for your extension "vscode-elixir-exacto-knife".
 After writing up a brief description, we recommend including the following sections.

 ## Features